 The content here is intended for uReset customers using the Authentication Gatekeeper (version 8.0 or later). uReset customers using the uReset Gatekeeper (version 7.12 or earlier), can find their relevant documentation here.

-Specops Authentication for uReset leverages the claims-based identity model to provide flexible multi-factor authentication to strengthen password reset security, while minimizing impact on end-users.
+Specops uReset leverages the claims-based identity model to provide flexible multi-factor authentication to strengthen password reset security, while minimizing impact on end-users.
 The solution extends uReset functionality with additional languages, Gatekeeper redundancy, as well as the ability to extend enrollments to the Office 365 login, if the O365 feature is enabled.

 The process of changing a forgotten password.
 A password reset can be performed by a user who verified their identity using multi-factor authentication.
 The user can reset their passwords using the uReset web, which can be accessed from any (non-ancient) web browser, including mobile phone browsers.